kode4food/interpol/README.md

 npm install interpol --save
 ```

-You can then include it in your Node code with the following:
+You can then include it in your Node code like so:

 ```javascript
 var interpol = require('interpol');
 ```

 ### Express Integration
-For [Express](http://expressjs.com/) or [Kraken](http://krakenjs.com/) View Rendering, NPM install it like so:
+For [Express](http://expressjs.com/) or [Kraken.js](http://krakenjs.com/) View Rendering, install with NPM:

 ```bash
 npm install interpol-express --save
 ```

-You can then follow the instructions at the [Interpol-Express](https://bitbucket.org/kode4food/interpol-express) Bitbucket page.
+Then follow the instructions at the [Interpol-Express](https://bitbucket.org/kode4food/interpol-express) Bitbucket page.

 ### hapi Integration
-For [hapi](http://hapijs.com/) View Rendering, NPM install it like so:
+For [hapi](http://hapijs.com/) View Rendering, again use NPM:

 ```bash
 npm install hapi-interpol --save
 ```

-You can then follow the instructions at the [hapi-interpol](https://bitbucket.org/kode4food/hapi-interpol) Bitbucket page.
+Then follow the instructions at the [hapi-interpol](https://bitbucket.org/kode4food/hapi-interpol) Bitbucket page.

 ## Interpol and the Browser
 To add Interpol as a Bower dependency to your project, do the following: